TwoRingSoft/Pippin/README.md

 Pippin is designed to immediately abstract and handle the major components that usually go into an app:

-- crash reporting
+- CrashReporting
-- bug reporting
+- BugReporter: in-app ui for users to send reports
-- logging
+- Logger
-- data model
+- Debugging: in-app debug/test/qa utilities
-- in-app debug utilities
+- Alerting: popups displayed to users
-- app information/acknowledgements
+- InAppPurchaseVendor: licensing
-- alerting
+- Appearance: look and feel, style, theming
-- licensing
+- ActivityIndicator: indicators for activity and progress
-- appearance
+- Defaults: user configurable settings

-- indicators for activity and progress
+##### Sensors

-Each of these has a top-level protocol defined, which can either have concrete objects implementing the functionality directly, or if there is already a great 3rd party doing the job well, provide an Adapter implementation to that dependency.
+- Locator: location/gps

+These may have concrete objects implementing the functionality directly, or if there is already a great 3rd party doing the job well, provide an Adapter implementation to that dependency.
 The following adapters for third-party frameworks are currently available:

 - Alerter: [SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages)
 - BugReporter: [PinpointKit](https://github.com/Lickability/PinpointKit)